A 2Cat-inspired model structure for double categories: Introduction

-This Whitehead Theorem is reminiscent of a result by Grandis \cite[Theorem 4.4.5]{Grandis} which characterizes the $1$-categorical version of our double biequivalences under a different assumption on the double categories involved; namely, that they are horizontally invariant.
-In \cite[Definition 2.5]{WHI}, the authors introduce a notion of \emph{weakly horizontally invariant} double category, and use them to prove yet another Whitehead Theorem for double biequivalences; see \cite[Theorem 5.1]{WHI}.
+This Whitehead Theorem is reminiscent of a result by Grandis \cite[Theorem 4.4.5]{Grandis} which characterizes the $1$-categorical version of our double biequivalences under a different assumption on the double categories involved; namely, that of horizontal invariance.
+In \cite[Definition 2.8]{WHI}, the authors introduce a notion of \emph{weakly horizontally invariant} double categories, and use them to prove yet another Whitehead Theorem for double biequivalences; see \cite[Theorem 8.1]{WHI}.
 Moreover, the weakly horizontally invariant double categories are identified as the fibrant objects in a different model structure on $\DblCat$, whose study is the purpose of \cite{WHI}.

 We now address our original motivation of constructing a homotopy theory for double categories that contains that of $2$-categories through the horizontal embedding.
 Our model structure on $\DblCat$ successfully achieves this goal, and moreover, exhibits the greatest possible compatibility with respect to the horizontal embedding $\bbH\colon\TwoCat\to\DblCat$ that one could hope for, as studied in \cref{Sec:Quillenpairs}.
 Indeed, the functor $\bbH$ is both left and right Quillen, and homotopically fully faithful.
 This implies that $\bbH$ embeds the homotopy theory of $2$-categories in that of double categories in a reflective and coreflective way.
 Furthermore, the Lack model structure can be shown to be both left- and right-induced along $\bbH$ from our model structure on $\DblCat$.
-As a consequence, a $2$-functor $F$ is a cofibration, fibration or weak equivalence in $\TwoCat$ if and only if the double functor $\bbH F$ is a cofibration, fibration or weak equivalence in $\DblCat$, respectively.
+As a consequence, a $2$-functor $F$ is a cofibration, fibration or weak equivalence in $\TwoCat$ if and only if the double functor $\bbH F$ is a cofibration, fibration or weak equivalence in~$\DblCat$, respectively.
 This completely determines the model structure on $\TwoCat$ through its image under $\bbH$.